clevkelz/bikesharing/README.md

 ### General Conclusions

 These visualizations provide important conclusions about the Citi Bike riders.
 These key takeaways should be considered when developing a plan for a similar program in Des Moines:
-- Short trips appear to be the "sweet spot" so successful business plan should focus on high volume with enough stations to cater to these quick trips.
+- Short trips appear to be the "sweet spot" so a successful business plan should focus on high volume with enough stations to cater to these quick trips.
-- Bikes should be readily accessible to people's houses in the morning hours of the weekdays and then quickly available near workplaces in the evening hours.
+- Bikes should be readily accessible to people's residences in the morning hours of the weekdays and then quickly available near workplaces in the evening hours.
 Bikes may need to be redistributed on the weekends to accomondate a more steady demand throughout the day.
 - There appears to be a strong relationship between subscribers and regular use of the bikes.
 Benefits of subscribership should be highlighted when developing marketing plans.
 - Men use the bikes more often, indicating that they likely see the bikes as a regular, reliable form of transportation.
 Marketing research should be conducted to see why women are more reluctant to use the bikes.